 The original home is over 100 years old.
 It provided the first dormitory style accommodation for the children.

-An extension was opened in 1959 and called Cornell House after Mary Cornell, who worked to establish a place for neglected children.
+In 1946 Silky Oaks moved to Manly Road, Manly.
+An extension to the Manly property was opened in 1959 and called Cornell House after Mary Cornell, who worked to establish a place for neglected children.

 Alexander Cottage was named after Max and Jean Grey and is also known as ‘Grey Cottage’.
 In 2014, it continues to house residents.